fusioncharts/dev_centre_docs/getting-started/vuejs/your-first-chart-using-vuejs.md

 Gauges are powerful tools that can showcase using a radial scale to display data, and a dial is used to indicate the value.
 In this section, we will create an **Angular Gauge.**

-To start with, we'll build a simple "Weekly Customer Satisfaction Index" gauge as shown below:
+To start with, we'll build a simple gauge showcasing Nordstorm's Customer Satisfaction Score as shown below:

 {% embed_chart getting-started-your-first-widget.js %}